oplS16projects/LambdaExpress_Aliyu-And-Michael_Secure-Password-Storage/README.md

 # RSA: Secure Password Storage

 ## Current State of the Project
 We have completed the rsa algorithm and are now working on the UI.
 We have prototypes of the UI flow.
-The user can encrypt and decrypt lists of numbers at this point in time.
+The user can encrypt and decrypt lists of numbers or strings at this point in time.
 ![UI Prototype](UI%20Prototype%20Layout%20.png)

 #### Todo
-* capability to encode strings and caharacters as numbers and vice versa
 * initial ui implementation
 * finished product